 Before your wisdom teeth are removed, Dr. Nussbaum will perform a thorough examination of your wisdom teeth and all surrounding teeth.
 This exam will include digital x-rays to determine the probability or extent of the problem that your wisdom teeth are creating.

 We offer sedation dentistry in Austin TX.
 When getting your wisdom teeth removed, you will be anesthetized.
 Typically, we will use local anesthesia, intravenous (IV) sedation, or general anesthesia.
 After your surgery, you will be sent home with post-operative instructions.
 However, you will need someone else to drive you home.

 Wisdom tooth removal is a common surgical procedure, and we offer this procedure right here in our office.
-If you have been experiencing pain or are concerned about your risk, call Dr. Nussbaum at 360 Dental Care today!
+If you have been experiencing pain or are concerned about your risk, call Dr. Nussbaum at Michael Nussbaum, DDS today!

-Call 360 Dental Care for reliable and compassionate wisdom tooth removal in Austin, TX today!
+Call Michael Nussbaum, DDS for reliable and compassionate wisdom tooth removal in Austin, TX today!
 Call us at (512) 327-3631 or request your appointment online.